SlackBuffer/digest_gopl/_notes/methods.md

     (*pptr).Distance(q)
     ```

+- Functions with a pointer argument must take a pointer; methods with pointer receivers take either a value or a pointer as the receiver when they are called
+- Functions that take a value argument must take a value of that specific type; methods with value receivers take either a value or a pointer as the receiver when they are called
 - Summarize 3 cases (**compiler will perform implicit magic for *receiver***)
    1. The receiver argument has the same type as the receiver parameter (both have type `T` or both have type `*T`)
    2. The receiver argument is a variable of type `T` and the receiver parameter has type `*T`